 “When someone has a flat foot, the inside edge of the foot basically becomes straight when it bears weight,” explains Dr. Langer.
 Choose shoes that maintain the foot’s form, like these sneakers that received the American Podiatric Medical Association’s seal of acceptance on account of their contoured footbed, added arch support, and shock-absorbing rubber pods.

 “People with flat feet should wear shoes that are more structured, meaning they aren’t too soft or too cushioned,” advises Dr. Langer.
 With a flexible rocker platform and a memory foam-cushioned insole, these slip-ons from Alegria provide just the right amount of support.

 Alegria Leather Lace-Up Sneaker

 Steer clear of flip-flops if you suffer from collapsed arches, says Dr. Splichal: “A lack of arch support from shoes can increase the stress to the feet, as well as the knees and hips.”
 Ballet flats are often a bad choice as well (but these comfortable ballet flats do have podiatrist-approved arch support).
 Instead, opt for comfort-minded pairs like these metallic snakeskin sneakers that contain a padded insole.
 Added bonus: the shoes' textured outsole offer a safe and sturdy grip on the ground.

-These sporty-chic sneakers may just be the answer to all your sole concerns.
-With an orthotic footbed, added arch support, and a lightweight midsole that works to reduce stress to the foot, the high-tops help fight overpronation that’s commonly associated with flat-footedness.
+These stylish sandals may just be the answer to all your summer sole concerns.
+With an orthotic footbed, added arch support, and a cupped heel that works to reduce stress to the foot, these wedges help fight overpronation that’s commonly associated with flat-footedness.